arrow-up

 FAQs

 Our bamboo decking boards are a robust, durable and solid material that will last a considerable amount of time.
-The superior strength of our bamboo boards means you will benefit from a 10-year supplier’s warranty when the boards are installed with our fixing clips per the installation guide.
+The superior strength of our bamboo boards means you will benefit from a 10-year warranty, when the boards are installed with our fixing clips as per the installation guide.

-Our bamboo decking features a rich, natural colour that has a subtle woodgrain running throughout the board.
-The reversible design comprises one grooved side and one smooth side.
-It is recommended to install your deck with the grooved side facing upwards to benefit from its anti-slip benefits.
+Our bamboo decking features a rich, natural colour with a subtle woodgrain effect running throughout the board.
+The reversible design offers one smooth side and one grooved side, giving you a choice of finishes.
+For added slip resistance, we recommend installing with the grooved side facing up.